amiaopensource/av-python-carpentry/_episodes/04-aboutfiles.md

 ## Asking questions about a list of files

 Alice now has a digital shelflist of the the files she wants to work with.
-Before she decides what to do, she wants to understand the files better.
+Before she decides what to do with her files, she wants to understand them better.

-While learning how to create file-paths, we created our first few building blocks.
+While learning how to create filepaths, we created our first few building blocks:
 * building lists of files and folders
 * using `for` loops